CtrlK

 Specificity

-Lists multiple specific concrete actions and outputs: 'Build and deploy production apps' across 7 named pipeline types (websites, mobile, dApps, AI agents, plugins, mini apps, bots), with a clear outcome ('One prompt → live URL').
+Lists multiple specific concrete actions: 'Build and deploy production apps' across 7 named pipelines (websites, mobile, dApps, AI agents, plugins, mini apps, bots), and specifies the outcome 'One prompt → live URL.'

 3 / 3